panzerdp/dmitripavlutin.com/content/posts/152-hoc-functions/index.md

 Finally, here's the interesting part:

-> The functions that use other functions as arguments or return functions, are named *higher-order functions*.
+> The functions that use other functions as arguments or return functions are named *higher-order functions*.

 In the previous examples, `iUseFunction()` is higher-order because it accepts a function as an argument.
 Also `iReturnFunction()` is a higher-order function because it returns another function.